-In 2016, the Company focused on selling seismic imaging software to the oil and gas exploration market, and this will continue into 2017.
+In 2017, the Company focused on selling seismic imaging software to the oil and gas exploration market, and this will continue for 2018.
 The Company continues to develop its latest release of AxRTM with TTI, which the Company believes is a state-of-the-art RTM seismic imaging product.
 Complimenting AxRTM is AxWave, a finite-difference forward modelling package.
 These GPU accelerated and CPU optimized seismic solutions, with dense packaging and improved economics in power and cooling, provide a multi-fold performance increase that reduces lengthy processing times and enables expedited drilling decisions for the oil and gas industry.
 During late 2014, the Company derived its first revenue from AxFWI, Acceleware's new modular full waveform inversion software application.
 Full waveform inversion allows geophysicists to dramatically improve subsurface models with less manual processing.
-In 2017, the Company is continuing the development of its suite of seismic products, as well as adding features, functionality and performance to AxRTM, AxWave and AxFWI.
-A key objective for 2017 is to increase the ease of adoption of the software by utilizing cloud based software as a service model, implementing "quick-start" functionality, and promoting time limited evaluation licenses.
+In 2018, the Company is continuing the development of its suite of seismic products, as well as adding features, functionality and performance to AxRTM, AxWave and AxFWI.
+A key objective for 2018 is to increase the ease of adoption of the software by utilizing cloud-based software as a service model, as well as development next-level features such as modelling for attenuation.